Skip to main content

 • Order guides

-To access the Dashboard or Order approvals from the menu, customers have to enter their business details.
-Customers are prompted to enter their business details when they first click any of the available menu items.
+To access the Dashboard or Order approvals from the menu, customers must first enter their business details.
+Customers are prompted to enter their business details the first time they click any of these menu items.

 The following image shows the business details form: